A Romantic Getaway

 Toronto’s two top museums are known simply by their abbreviations: AGO and ROM.
 Start with the Art Gallery of Ontario, one of the largest art museums in North America at 480,000 square feet.
 AGO includes the world's largest collection of Canadian art, which depicts the development of Canada's heritage from pre-Confederation to the present.
 Finish with the Royal Ontario Museum, Canada’s largest museum of world culture and natural history.

 ROM is a two-minute walk from Yorkville Park, a small urban park in the middle of one of Toronto’s most affluent neighborhoods and one of its most exclusive shopping districts.
 Inside the park, find the Yorkville rock, a 650-ton slab of granite, and simply take a seat — the people-watching is fabulous.

 Pair exceptional food with the spirit of Toronto at Richmond Station, a fun and lively restaurant owned by a “Top Chef Canada” winner.
 The local, seasonal menu changes daily, but the most tantalizing option is the Chef’s Menu, in which the kitchen prepares a unique meal for your table, based on your preferences and what’s available in that moment.

 - One Last Toast.

-Cap off your trip in The Ritz-Carlton, Toronto’s DEQ Terrace & Lounge, cuddled up on the expansive terrace’s plush sofas, taking in the breathtaking views of the city lights and the CN Tower.
+Cap off your trip in The Ritz-Carlton, Toronto’s Ritz Bar, enjoy breathtaking views of the city while enjoying a creative cocktail.
+Toronto is known for its cocktail wizardry – as your serve for the bartender’s latest and greatest concoction.
 Toronto is known for its cocktail wizardry — ask your server for the bartender’s latest and greatest concoction.